Period Spaces for Hodge Structures in Equal Characteristic: The Slope Filtration Theorem

 If $M$ is a $\sigma$-module over $L\con$ we call the HN-polygon of $M\otimes L\dpl z\dpr$ the \emph{generic HN-polygon} of $M$, and we call the HN-polygon of $M\otimes L\ancon$ the \emph{special HN-polygon} of $M$.
 The same naming is chosen for HN-filtrations and HN-slopes. \end{definition}

-The later names were coined and motivated by Kedlaya~\cite[\S7.3]{Kedlaya} in mixed characteristic and adopted here to emphasize the analogy between equal and mixed characteristic.
+The latter names were coined and motivated by Kedlaya~\cite[\S7.3]{Kedlaya} in mixed characteristic and adopted here to emphasize the analogy between equal and mixed characteristic.

-The ultimate goal of this chapter, the Slope Filtration Theorem, says that the (special) HN-polygon does not change under passing from $L\ancon$ to $\ol L\ancon$ (see Corollary~\ref{Cor6.14}).
+The ultimate goal of this chapter, the Slope Filtration Theorem, characterizes the (special) HN-filtration of a $\sigma$-module over $L\ancon$ (Theorem~\ref{Thm6.13}) and says that the (special) HN-polygon does not change under passing from $L\ancon$ to $\ol L\ancon$ (see Corollary~\ref{Cor6.14}).
 As in \cite{Kedlaya} the relation between $\sigma$-modules over $L\ancon$ and $\ol L\ancon$ is quite complicated.
 Therefore we too will have to make a detour via $L\dpl z\dpr$ where the comparison of HN-polygons is much easier (see Corollary~\ref{Cor10}).
 Since we may not yet use the assertion of the Slope Filtration Theorem we temporarily make the following definition.